A fixed-parameter tractable algorithm for combinatorial filter reduction: Zippers and prescriptions

 \subsection{Prescriptions}

 To tackle the \mzccp problem, we search for covers subject to a rule stating that some specific pairs must be merged, while others must never be.
-The idea is to make and fix choices for a subset of the pairs involved in the zipper constraint collection (those in the set $\D$) so that this prescription respects the zipper constraints (for elements in $\D$).
+The idea is to make and fix choices for a subset of the pairs involved in the zipper constraint collection so that this prescription respects the zipper constraints for elements in the collection.
+We will denote the collection via set $\D$, defined next.

-\begin{definition} With zipper constraint collection $\zipcoll{Z}$ given some set of pairs $\D \subseteq \Zpairs$, a \defemp{prescription on $\D$} is a subset of pairs $\Selon{S}{\D} \subseteq \D$.
+\begin{definition} With zipper constraint collection $\zipcoll{Z}$ given some set of pairs \mbox{$\D \subseteq \Zpairs$}, a \defemp{prescription on $\D$} is a subset of pairs $\Selon{S}{\D} \subseteq \D$.
 Prescription $\Selon{S}{\D}$ on $\D$ is termed \defemp{downstream enabled} if and only if $(P_a \in \Selon{S}{\D}) \wedge (P_a \strictupstream P_b) \implies (P_b \in \Selon{S}{\D}) \vee (P_b \not\in \D)$. \end{definition}

 The elements in $\Selon{S}{\D}$ are called the \onpairs; those in $\D \setminus \Selon{S}{\D}$ are the \offpairs, which we write as $\Seloff{S}{\D}$.
 A prescription is silent about elements outside $\D$ (the mnemonic for \D being `domain' --- elements within the domain are prescribed as either being \on or \off; elements outside the domain have no prescription).
 See Figure~\ref{fig:prescription}.
-(Note that since $\D \subseteq \Zpairs$, both the \onpairs and \offpairs pairs are from the set of zipper constraints, hence are edges within the graph in the \mzccp problem.)
+(Note that since $\D \subseteq \Zpairs$, both the \onpairs and \offpairs are from the set of zipper constraints, hence are edges within the graph in the \mzccp problem.)
 If $\Selon{S}{\D} = \{P_1, P_2, \dots, P_m\}$ is a prescription, then it will be used to require that the \onpairs be merged, while the \offpairs are prohibited from being merged.
 The idea is to ensure that a cover is produced that respects the prescription:

 \begin{definition}[Faithfulness] Let graph $G$ and the collection of zipper constraints $\zipcoll{Z}$ be given.
 For some domain $\D \subseteq \Zpairs$, a cover $\cover{K} = \{K_1, K_2,\allowbreak\dots, K_m\}$ of $G$ is \emph{faithful to} prescription $\Selon{S}{\D} = \{P_1, P_2, \dots, P_n\}$ if and only if: \begin{enumerate} \item For every $P_i \in \Selon{S}{\D}$ there exists some clique $K_\ell \in \cover{K}$ where $P_i \subseteq K_\ell$; \item For every $P_j \in \Seloff{S}{\D}$ there is no clique $K_\ell \in \cover{K}$ such that $P_j \subseteq K_\ell$. \end{enumerate} \end{definition}